bbepis/XUnity.AutoTranslator/README.md

  * Include a stray '..' in the middle of the path

 Another way to change the result of the asset bundle load operation is to change the value of the `Path`, `Crc` and `Offset` properties in the `Parameters` property.
 If you do this, you likely will not want to call the Complete method, as you will want the original method to still be called.

+An important additional way to subscribe to the prefix asset bundle loading operations are through the method `RegisterAsyncAndSyncAssetBundleLoadingHook( int priority, Action<IAssetBundleLoadingContext> action )`.
+This method will handle both async and sync asset bundle loading operations.
+The `IAssetLoadingContext` is an interface implemented by both the `AssetBundleLoadingContext` and `AsyncAssetBundleLoadingContext`.

+Do note, that if you want to use this method you must first call the method `EnableSyncOverAsyncAssetLoads()` to enable the hooks required for this to work.

 ### About Recursion
 As you may have noticed, all of the context classes shown in the previous sections had a method called `DisableRecursion`.